enigmatic-agent-scully/liri-node-app/README.md

 # LIRI Bot

-> Language Interpretation and Recognition Interface

-LIRI is a command line Language Interpretation and Recognition Interface created with Node.js.
+> Language Interpretation and Recognition Interface (LIRI) is a command line Language Interpretation and Recognition Interface created with Node.js.

 ## Usage

 This particular LIRI takes in the following command line arguments and search parameters to perform these functions:

+###### 'spotify-this-song'

-- Search Spotify for a particular song and return the song's artist, title, Spotify preview link, and album title
+Searches Spotify for a particular song and return the song's artist, title, Spotify preview link, and album title

 ```
 $ node liri.js spotify-this-song cornflake girl